gedrutten/Portfolio/content/3644QCA/Day2.md

     </div>
 </div>

 The jewellery workshops were not too dissimilar to those back home... albeit a lot busier - it seems a student gets their own desk here that they can call home.
-They seem to use a bucket of rock-like balls instead of firebricks too.
+They seem to use a bucket of rock-like balls instead of fire bricks too.
 And that orange thing - that's an induction powered furnace.
 Good kit!

 The rest of these images are mostly of posters on the walls.
 I took these as they show a number of the works that have been created in these studios in a condensed form.
 I feel like I could look at them several times and discover something new each time.